brunooohd/Medalbum/README.md

 The API used in this project provides detailed information about the schedule of the 2024 Olympics games.
 For more details about the API, refer to the [official API documentation](https://olympics.com).

-## Contributions

-Contributions are welcome!
-If you have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more information.

-## Contact
 ---

 Thank you for checking out this project!
 We hope you find it useful and informative.